 Call Answered: Jinkx Monsoon Interview: Jinkx Sings Everything

-- How she prepares for her upcoming all-request show
+- How she prepares for an all-request show

-- Who would play her in an autobiographical show
+- Who would play her in a musical about her life

 - The most shocking parts of her life